PVoLan/wooden-architecture/architecture.md

 <h4>Other utilities</h4>

 Depending on the nature of your app, you may need other kinds of utilities.
 Any entire, complete part of functionality which depends on Entities and (typically) some third-party software/hardware is a good candidate to be a utility.
-Make sure your utility does not contain too much of "business rules" - otherwise yo may want to extract some business rules to Logic tier.
+Make sure your utility does not contain too much of "business rules" - otherwise you may want to extract some business rules to Logic tier.

 Here are some examples of utilities:

 - Bluetooth connections (there is no big difference between bluetooth and tcp networking, actually)
 - Hardware driver connecting your application to USB device
+- External document/file access
 - Third party library wrapper (including NDK one), which should depend on Entities and is unreasonable to put in Tools module